Mechanical Model for a Full Fusion Tokamak Enabled by Supercomputing: Finite element model for a full tokamak device

 \subsubsection{Mesh preparation}

-Coreform Cubit 2024.3 \cite{Cubit} computer program, a geometry preparation and meshing software, was used to prepare the MAST-U CAD for meshing and for the subsequent generation of a finite element mesh for the entire structural model of the device.
+Coreform Cubit 2024.3 \cite{Cubit} was used to prepare the CAD for meshing and to generate the finite element mesh for the entire MAST-U device.
 Generating a finite element mesh from a CAD model is not equivalent to creating individual FEM representations of the individual components and hence forming the full structure.
 Following that procedure would have resulted in adjacent component meshes not conforming to one another.
 Appendix \ref{ImprintingAppendix}, Figure \ref{fig:OverlappingMeshes} gives an example of the undesirable outcome resulting from an attempt to mesh individual components taken in isolation.
 The unsatisfactory outcome manifests itself as the field values not crossing the component boundaries, which for mechanical simulations result in no mechanical contact between the components, leaving them to separate and fall if the structure is gravitationally loaded.
 Notably, the lack of correct mechanical contact behavior does not present an issue for a model designed solely for neutron transport simulations, and can only be identified by testing the model under a variety of mechanical loads.